jwworth/jakeworth/content/blog/squash-your-pr.md

 4. Repeat #2 and #3 until pull request is ready to merge
 5. Maintainer merges pull request

 Prior to the merge, the pull request branch can be pretty messy.
-We can fix this by 'squashing' the branch.
+We can fix this by squashing the branch.

-Check out this branch:
+Consider this made-up Git branch:

 ```
 * 724d574 (HEAD -> issue/38) Good to merge!